 Extension has adapted to today's financial realities through a number of strategies, including increased reliance on partnerships (Serenari et al., 2013).
 One strategy that expands the reach of an Extension agent and capitalizes on partners is the "train-the-trainer" approach.
 This approach is useful in both workplace and Extension education settings.
 When using the train-the-trainer approach, an Extension agent teaches individuals who will then teach the end user.
 Extension agents may consider using this approach to build a team of proficient educators and volunteers who can train clients and act as extensions of the agent.
 The train-the-trainer approach "creates a multiplier effect, expanding the overall impacts of the program to reach greater numbers of people" (Skelton & Josiah, 2003, Discussion, para.
 3).
 A key advantage to this approach is reduced travel costs and increased flexibility in scheduling programs (Richards, Pratt, Skolits, & Burnery, 2012).

 The purpose of this article is to describe the train-the-trainer approach as it applies to Extension programming, provide contextual examples from within and beyond UF/IFAS Extension, and offer best management practices.
+This publication is intended for Extension professionals working in any discipline.

 Extension Agents as Trainers-of-Trainers